shawnhhys/INF2214-Assignment-1/README.md

 Kafka consumer is configured as follows:

-"group.id": "cafe-group-clean"       # Unique identifier for this consumer group "auto.offset.reset": "earliest"      # Start reading from the earliest offset if group is new "enable.auto.commit": True           # Automatically commit offsets after messages are read
+'group.id': 'cafe-group-clean'       # Unique identifier for this consumer group 'auto.offset.reset': 'earliest'      # Start reading from the earliest offset if group is new 'enable.auto.commit': True           # Automatically commit offsets after messages are read

 group.id ensures independent tracking of consumed messages. auto.offset.reset allows a fresh consumer to read all messages. enable.auto.commit simplifies offset management for this demo.

-##5.
-Running the Pipeline
+## 5. Running the Pipeline
-Start the consumer (optional, can run before or after producer): py consumer.py
+Start the consumer (optional, can run before or after producer):
+'py consumer.py'

 Run the producer:
-py producer.py
+'py producer.py'

 Verify in the consumer terminal that exactly 5 messages are received.